hotmeshio/sdk-typescript/README.md

 # HotMesh
 ![beta release](https://img.shields.io/badge/release-beta-blue.svg)

-**HotMesh** offers the power of Temporal.io as a decentralized serverless swarm.
-It's a drop-in replacement that runs on Postgres or Redis (Your choice!).
-And there's no need for a central server.
+**HotMesh** offers the power of Temporal.io as a serverless swarm.
+It's backed by Postgres or Redis (*your choice*), and there's no need for a central server!
 Just install the package and start orchestrating your microservices.

 ## Features